 In 2018 I was nominated as a finalist for a coveted Audie Award for my narration of Daisy Miller by Henry James, in the category of Classics/Literary Fiction.

 I currently live in both NYC and in the Catskill Mountain region of New York where I have a home studio.

-Click on the book covers below for more information about my books.
+Click on the book covers below for more information about my latest books.

 Youth and The Bright Medusa